flatironinstitute/sciware/36_ReproduciblePaper/main.md

   </li>
 </ol>

 #note: First of all, it is important to choose your tools wisely.
 Your code should focus mainly on your research question, and standard processing steps should be handled by established tools when available.
 When deciding between tools, what I look for is: well-documented, widely used, and actively maintained.
+In general, try not to depend on other research code, this type of code is not meant for stable distribution.
+If you depend on research code, expect breaking changes at every release.

 <ol start="2">